 Many people have never even heard of Cushing’s syndrome, and it’s difficult to estimate exactly how many cases there are.
 It’s not uncommon for patients to delay seeking medical attention for a long time, even as they deal with uncomfortable symptoms in their everyday lives.

 So what causes Cushing syndrome?
-As the National Center for Health Research, high cortisol levels can happen because you’re taking oral corticosteroids, or because your body is producing too much cortisol on its own.
+As the National Center for Health Research explains, Cushing’s syndrome isn’t caused by stress.
+According to the Mayo Clinic, high cortisol levels can happen because you’re taking oral corticosteroids, or because your body is producing too much cortisol on its own.

 Cushing’s syndrome and Cushing’s disease aren’t exactly the same.
 According to the Oregon Health & Science University, the cause of Cushing syndrome can come from taking oral corticosteroids, or a tumor in your pituitary or adrenal glands that trigger cortisol production.
 Cushing’s disease can also be caused by tumors in your lungs, pancreas, thyroid, or thymus.
 Tumors can be benign or malignant.